gocd/www.go.cd/contribute/index.markdown

 * Each commit should have a commit message that explains very clearly what the commit sets out to achieve (unless this is abundantly clear from the code itself, which is basically only the case for trivial patches).
 Also, when you fix a bug then report which bug you fix.
 When there are deeper reasons for doing things the way the commit does, then explain these as well.
 This all is for the reviewers and yourself: the context of the commit is completely clear.
 * Do not mix concerns in commits: have a commit do a single thing.
 This makes them reviewable 'in isolation'.
 The purpose of the commit is clear and can be understood easily by the reviewers and yourself.
-* Do not break the build and write tests for any commit: this is very important for bug hunting.
+* Write new tests for any commit: this is very important for bug hunting.
 * Split your work into multiple smaller pieces of work (when possible) and implement each of these pieces in a series of commits.
 * A series of commits should work towards a 'feature' in a clear way and only 'enable' the feature in the last commit of the series.
 * In a series of commits first lay the groundwork and then build on that towards the feature.
 * Do not mix concerns in branches: when you encounter a bug while working on something then create a new branch to fix the bug.
 If your work depends on the bug being fixed then rebase your work on that new branch.

 #### Try not to break the build
-At ThoughtWorks we follow [Test Driven Development](http://en.wikipedia.org/wiki/Test-driven_development).
+On Go we follow TDD.
 Which means most of the code is covered with tests.
 When you make a change to the code expect tests to fail!

 You will need to make sure your code does not break anything, which means running tests that are around your code.
 We know this does not guarantee all tests will pass but we expect you to have done this before issuing a pull request.